Getting a New Liver

 Managing an Uncommon Condition

-Hepatologist Donald M. Jensen, MD, was one of the first specialists to see Lumpkins.
-Jensen, who is director of the Center for Liver Diseases at the University of Chicago Medicine, has been caring for liver transplant patients since the lifesaving procedure first became available 35 years ago.
+Lumpkins turned to the Center for Liver Diseases at the University of Chicago Medicine, where experts have been caring for liver transplant patients since the lifesaving procedure first became available 35 years ago.

-Jensen informed Lumpkins that although her condition was not curable, inflammation could be adequately controlled for a long time with immunosuppressive medications.
-However, he said, the disease would gradually progress and, in ten to 15 years, she would need a liver transplant.
+Lumpkins learned that although her condition was not curable, inflammation could be adequately controlled for a long time with immunosuppressive medications.
+However, the disease would gradually progress and, in ten to 15 years, she would need a liver transplant.

 "The medications worked to slow things down," Lumpkins said of the time period after her diagnosis.
 "I stayed strong, exercising and eating healthy.
 Still I felt the fatigue and had to pace myself.
 I knew I was getting worse, but I didn’t let that stop me from doing what I would normally do."